AndrewAlbizati/discord-integration-plugin/README.md

 This plugin integrates Discord servers with Minecraft servers, and creates a bidirectional chat system between the two.

 ## How to Use
-1. Add `discord-integration-plugin.jar` to the server's plugins folder.
+1. Run the following commands in a command prompt or terminal
+    1. If on Windows:
+        1. `gradlew clean`
+        2. `gradlew build`

+    2. If on macOS/Linux
+        1. `chmod +x gradlew`
+        2. `./gradlew clean`
+        3. `./gradlew build`
+2. The JAR file for the plugin will be located in `build\libs\`.
+Move the JAR file into the plugins folder.
-2. Create a file titled `discord-integration-config.properties` in the same folder as the server's JAR file.
+3. Create a file titled `discord-integration-config.properties` in the same folder as the server's JAR file.
-3. Add the following to the file:
+4. Add the following to the file:
 ```
 # Discord Integration Plugin Properties
 token={INSERT DISCORD BOT TOKEN HERE}